1527344765/CS220-AU-portfolio/README.md

 <br>

 ## TODO
--
-- add some pictures to my CV
-- complete the essay
+- finish the essay
-- continue to modify the github page
+- complete the peer assessment

 <br>